voicenger/backend/docs/src/websocket_doc.md

   "type": "emptyChatCreated",
   "data": {
     "id": "int",                 // New chat ID
-    "name": "string",            // Chat Name (if not specified, can be blank) "participants": [],          // List of participants
+    "participants": [],          // List of participants
     "created_at": "string",      // Date and time of chat creation "updated_at": "string"       // Date and time of the last chat update